vault27/Foundation/paloalto.md

 - If the protocol is unknown, App-ID will apply heuristics
 - Use App-ID instead of service and protocols and port based
 - App-ID without decryption identifies application based on server certificate: CN field, if it is exact, then it will be google-base for example, if there is a wildcard, it will be SSL app
+- Application override - only for trusted traffic - create custom application based on zones, ips, ports...
+- Create a custom app configuring its characteristics:
+    - Charachteristics
+    - Category and subcategory
+    - Risk
+    - Timeout
+    - Port
+    - Signatures
+- Application groups for convenience
+- Application filters - they are dynamic - based on categories or tags
+- Dependenciescan be added to the same rule or other rule

 Best pratice Moving from Port-Based to App-ID Security: set of rules that aligns with business goals, thus simplifying administration and reducing the chance of error
     - Assess your business and identify what you need to protect